wp-plugins/dukapress/readme.txt

 [View Screenshots](http://www.flickr.com/photos/moshthepitt/sets/72157624534741496/ "DukaPress screenshots")

 == Changelog ==

+= 1.3.2 =
+* A quick bug fix release.
+This fix removes the hard coded image dimensions in the dukapress.js file.

 = 1.3.1 =
 * A quick bug fix release to fix a JQuery bug in 1.3.0